-As a condition of receiving Agency assistance, Applicants agree to comply with PRDOH and URA requirements.
+As a condition of receiving Agency Program assistance, Applicants agree to comply with PRDOH and URA requirements.
 Applicants:

-- Must disclose to PRDOH all occupants of the assisted property, including both household members and tenants who are not a member of the household. - May not evict or otherwise force any tenants occupying the hurricane-damaged property to vacate without first notifying their R3 Case Manager so that required written notifications can be provided to the tenant. - Are discouraged from allowing new occupants to the property after program eligibility has been established and should first notify their case manager prior to allowing any new occupants. - Must coordinate construction or relocation plans with PRDOH and cooperate with R3 Program staff to ensure all tenants receive required URA written notifications and relocation services.
+- Must disclose to PRDOH all occupants of the assisted property, including both household members and tenants who are not a member of the household. - May not evict or otherwise force any tenants occupying the hurricane disasterdamaged property to vacate without first notifying their R3 Case Manager so that required written notifications can be provided to the tenant.